 Co-Founder | COO | Instructor

 Dave lives in Woodbridge, Connecticut with his wife Jen and daughters Ava and Julia.
-Dave completed his undergrad at Union College and masters at Fairfield University.
+Dave completed his undergraduate degree at Union College and master’s at Fairfield University.
 He has had an exciting engineering career in both large and small corporations with leadership experience in commercial and military development programs.
 Dave's engineering career evolved in a unique fashion, crossing disciplinary boundaries between electrical engineering, mechanical engineering, hydraulics engineering, and pneumatic engineering.
-Over the years, Dave has held positions of rapidly increasing responsibility as a design engineer, process engineer, systems engineer, project lead, and, most recently, lead systems engineer.
+Over the years, Dave has held positions of rapidly increasing responsibility as a design engineer, process engineer, systems engineer, project lead, and lead systems engineer.
 His background exemplifies Milestone C’s “direct from industry” approach to curriculum development.